vanruesc/blur-up/README.md

 blur-up -i images/* -o previews -c configs/blur-up.json
 ```

+You may provide a configuration via `package.json` or as a standalone file.
+If there is no configuration
+in `package.json`, the tool will look for a configuration file with the default name `.blur-up.json` in
-Please refer to the [Options](#options) section for more information on how to setup a configuration.
+the current working directory.
+Please refer to the [Options](#options) section for more information.

 | Option         | Shorthand | Description                                |
 |----------------|-----------|--------------------------------------------|